 Yogurt can be a great nutrient-dense breakfast option or an easy snack.
-It is low in carbohydrates, meaning it won’t cause blood sugar spikes in people with diabetes.
-There may even be additional benefits for people with diabetes.
+If unsweetened and Greek-style, it’s low in carbohydrates and high in protein.
+This means it won’t cause blood sugar spikes in people with diabetes, like other sources of carbohydrates.

 Fermented foods, such as yogurt, contain good bacteria called probiotics.
 Probiotics have been shown to improve gut health.
 Research on gut health is ongoing, but gut bacteria and overall health could play a factor in a number of health conditions, including obesity and diabetes.

 Recent research shows that yogurt consumption might be associated with lower levels of glucose and insulin resistance, as well as lower systolic blood pressure.
 Additionally, a Journal of Nutrition analysis of 13 recent studies concluded that yogurt consumption, as part of a healthy diet, may reduce the risk of type 2 diabetes in healthy and older adults.

 Most dairy products have a low Glycemic Index (GI).
 This makes them ideal for people with diabetes.
 To get the most out of your yogurt, check the labels before you purchase.
 If you want the gut benefits from the probiotics, choose a yogurt that contains live and active cultures.

 Also pay attention to the Nutrition Facts label.
 Many yogurts have added sugars.
 Choose options that contain 10 grams (g) of sugar or less.
 Yogurts that contain a total carbohydrate content of 15 g or less per serving are ideal for people with diabetes.

 Look for yogurts that are high in protein and low in carbohydrates, such as unflavored Greek yogurt.
 Check labels clearly, since sugar content among brands — and even among flavors within the same brand — can vary drastically.